arctic-cheetah/COMP3331/lab01-q3-redone/lab01.md

 The paths of the reverse and forward route are different.

-Albeit, as seen above the reverse route goes through some similar routers with the forward route as with the case for <Bundle-Ether31.bdr02-ipt-47bourke-syd.au.superloop.com> which implies my Superloop ISP.
+Albeit, as seen above the reverse route goes through some similar routers with the forward route as with the case for <aarnet> which is Australia's national research and education network.
 However, for both routes there are many routers which are different because of the different IP addresses.

 Something to note is the close proximity of the IP addresses for <https://init.7>, which may imply a server hosting many machines to achieve this.

 #### 3.3.3)

 Standard routers appear if the IP address has not been translated.
 This is the case with <https://www.net.princeton.edu/traceroute.html> .
-However, it appears with the  <https://init.7> and my SuperLoop ISP have used a translated IP (NAT Gateway) which may explain why the terminating IP addresses are different.
+However, it appears with the  <https://init.7> and UNSW have used a translated IP (NAT Gateway) which may explain why the terminating IP addresses are different.

 ## Exercise 4